Introduction

 Working with food is one of my favourite things to do.
 I used to work in the kitchen at Spur before getting this position.
 COVID forced our restaurant to close, so I applied.
 I was thankful for the opportunity to earn some money.

-Through many conversations and workshops, a group of food handlers committed to strengthening the visibility and value of food handlers in the NSNP has emerged.
+Through many conversations and workshops, a group of food handlers committed to strengthening the visibility and value of Volunteer Food Handlers in the NSNP has emerged.
 This has strengthened our resolve as the LRS to broaden the initiative into a campaign for recognising the work that the Volunteer Food Handler plays in the NSNP as formal work and not volunteering.
 For such a campaign to emerge we need many stakeholders to see and hear the Volunteer Food Handlers speak about the nature of the daily work they do in feeding millions of school learners nationally.
 We need to hear about the challenges they face like the lack of clean running water and electricity for cooking and cleaning and the absence of proper cooking facilities and utensils.

 We could start earlier if we were able to but because we only have one three-plate stove on which to prepare six pots.
 Only three pots can be placed at a time.
 Another issue is that we are not permitted to enter the storeroom.
 We are held responsible for late meals.
 There's no urn..
 Boiling the water takes time since we use pots.
 We even contribute as a group and purchased our own urn to speed the boiling process and avoid being late.